 This technique is also known as serialism.

-Schoenberg was Jewish and his work was labelled “degenerate” by the Nazi Party.
+Schoenberg was Jewish, and his work was labeled “degenerate” by the Nazi Party.

 3. Igor Stravinsky

 Stravinksy shot to fame when he was commissioned to write three ballets for the impresario Serge Diaghilev’s Ballet Russes company.

 Following The Firebird (1910) and Petruska (1911), The Rite of Spring premiered in 1913.